Updated 6/23/2020 to reflect the upcoming Summer and the current impact on our children’s education.

 Find games that use learning skills.
 Look for games such as Concentration that use cards with vocabulary words to work on language as well as memory.

 7. Take Breaks

 Be sure to take breaks.
 Breaks can be used to stop growing tension, to teach children (and adults) to recognize when they are becoming upset and to provide emotional and physical space for calming down.
 You can take a calming break by going for a walk, drawing, deep breathing or even stretching (just to name a few).
 On the other hand, “alerting breaks” can be used when kids have spent too much time on the couch.
-In this case, try exercising as a group, having a dance party or even a relay race (if you’re space allows).
+In this case, try exercising as a group, having a dance party or even a relay race (if your space allows).